Faculty, Staff and Graduate Students in Chemistry

 Richard M. Hyslop, Professor, Ph.D., University of Texas, Biochemistry.
 Metabolism and mechanisms of reactions of immunoactive and antineoplastic agents; drug design; enzymology of calcium-regulated proteins.

-Kimberly A. Opperman Pacheco, Associate Professor, Ph.D., University of North Carolina Chapel Hill, Organic Chemistry.
+Kimberly A. Opperman Pacheco, Professor, Ph.D., University of North Carolina Chapel Hill, Organic Chemistry.
 Modified silane thin film formation and characterization, prototypes for biosensor devices, force measurements using modified AFM tips, synthesis and characterization of UV-visible photoactive organic molecules, incorporation of nanoscale science into undergraduate curriculum.

 David L. Pringle, Professor, Ph.D., Iowa State University, Analytical Chemistry.
 Application of HPLC and GC to biochemical separations; use of naturally-occurring sulfide minerals as electrode surfaces; development of industrially-based analytical experiments.